onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 decided I didn't want to miss out.
 So I picked up a NorCal 40A, complete with all the bells and whistles e.g. a [KC1 Frequency Counter][] and [BuzzNot Noise Blanker][].
-As it turns out, another perk of the NorCal 40A is that there's a book about it!
-[The Electronics of Radio][] is a college text book that walks you through a step-by-step construction and testing process, explaining how and why each part of the radio works.
+As it turns out, another perk of the NorCal 40A is that there's a book about it! [_The Electronics of Radio_][book] is a college text book that walks you through a step-by-step construction and testing process, explaining how and why each part of the radio works.

 Inspired by [Dave Richards's photography][aa7ee], I'm going to document my build of the NorCal 40A.
 To kick things off, here's an overview of the bare circuit